InlandGalaxy/LeggingsCalculator/README.md

 # LeggingsCalculator
 Very ugly calculator without any ads

-This is the legacy build of my calculator.
-It is recommended to use the normal build.
+This is a legacy but actually updated build of my Calculator.

+The normal build is getting released after a big update.